prateek-code-22/HackerRank_SQL_Solution/README.md

 The Aim of this repository is to provide help and hint when you stuck at any question.

-#### Tip :wink: : By just COPY & PASTE of answers you can get stars on profile but NOT KNOWLEDGE.
-So before looking at answer solve it by yourself.
+#### Tip :wink: : By just COPY & PASTE of answers you can get stars on profile but NO KNOWLEDGE.So before looking at answer solve it by yourself.

-Thanks :smiley:
+### Thanks :smiley: